 The facilitator is responsible for providing the case information at the appropriate times during the discussion.
-He/she also assures that each member of the group participates by prompting, if necessary, the members who are timid.
+They also assure that each member of the group participates by prompting, if necessary, the members who are timid.
 In addition, the facilitator monitors how accurately the group is addressing the desired objectives.